playwithreality/Random-Forest-Land-Classification/README.md

 # 1. Overview

 Using ESA SNAP toolbox together with Sklearn and Jupyter notebook to perform land classification over Finland.
-Random Forest algorithm has been used to perform the land classification.
+Random Forest algorithm with 20 trees has been utilized to perform the land classification.

 # 2. Sentinel-1A Product